KyoriPowered/adventure-docs/source/minimessage/api.rst

    Previously, a Markdown mode was available.
 This has been temporarily removed due to some issues with the new 4.10.0 parser backend, but there are plans to re-add it once time permits.

-A standard instance of the serializer is available through the ``miniMessage()`` method.
+A standard instance of the serializer is available through the :java:`miniMessage()` method.
 This uses the default set of tags and is not in strict mode.

 Additional customization of MiniMessage is possible via the Builder_.